mdlacasse/Owl/README.md

 after a session is closed.
 However, you can choose to download selected parts of your own data to your computer before closing the session.
 These data will be stored strictly on your computer and can be used to reproduce a case at a later time.

+The optional self-hosted **Assistant** page is disabled by default and never available on the hosted app; when you explicitly enable it, your conversation — including case data you ask about — is sent to the AI provider you configure.
+The optimizer itself always runs locally.

 ## Licensing